ServiceNow/bilevel_augment/README.md

 * For each mini batch,a forward pass is made to calculate the training loss.
 * Based on the training loss and the gradient of the training loss, an optimization step is made for the classifier in the inner loop.
 * A forward pass is then made on the classifier with the new weight to calculate the validation loss.
-* Thanks to the shared weights of the classifier used to obtain the training and validation loss, the gradient of the validation loss is backpropagated to the augmenter network to train it.
+* The gradient from the validation loss is backpropagated to train the augmentation network.

-<b>Results:</b> Our model obtains better results than carefuly hand defined transformations and GAN-based approach and close results to methods using a policy search on CIFAR10, CIFAR100, BACH, Tiny-Imagenet and Imagenet datasets.
+<b>Results:</b> Our model obtains better results than carefuly hand engineered transformations and GAN-based approaches.
+Further, the results are competitive against methods that use a policy search on CIFAR10, CIFAR100, BACH, Tiny-Imagenet and Imagenet datasets.

 <b>Why it matters:</b> Proper data augmentation can significantly improve generalization performance.
 Unfortunately, deriving these augmentations require domain expertise or extensive hyper-parameter search.
 Thus, having an automatic and quick way of identifying efficient data augmentation has a big impact in obtaining better models.